4as/ChatGPT-DeMod/README.md

 Make sure the script is enabled by navigating the **Installed Userscripts** tab.

 # Usage
-Once activated the script adds a floating button to the ChatGPT's conversation page.
+Once activated the script adds a small UI panel to the ChatGPT's conversation page.
-The button starts partly hidden and only a small stripe of pixels will be visible at the top of the page.
+The panel starts partly hidden and only a small stripe of pixels will be visible at the top of the page.
 ![Progress results](res/demod-hidden.png)
-(The button will be green and dotted with white line if in **On** state)
-If you move your mouse close to it the button will reveal itself and become clickable.
-If you're on the mobile devices you can just tap somewhere close to it - the tappable area is significantly larger than just those few pixels initially visible.
+If you move your mouse close to it, it will unfold into a full panel with the DeMod button and the moderation indicator.
+If you're on the mobile devices you can just tap somewhere close to the strips - the tappable area is significantly larger than just those few pixels initially visible.
-**If you do not see the button then the script IS NOT WORKING.** Do not assume the script is working if you don't see the indicator.
+**If you do not see the strips then the script IS NOT WORKING.** Do not assume the script is working if you don't see the DeMod UI.
 ![Progress results](res/demod-shown.png)

+The panel consists of two elements:
-The button will read either "DeMod: Off" or "DeMod: On."
+* DeMod button - will read either "DeMod: Off" or "DeMod: On."
 Clicking it switches between the two modes.
 While DeMod is **On** the script will intercept conversation/moderation calls and modify each response so it won't contain any information about your message being flagged.

-**Remember, even though it might seem like your messages are no longer being moderated, they still are!
-Each and every message goes through OpenAI's moderation and there is no way to prevent that.**
+The button will be green and dotted with white line if in **On** state.
+* Moderation indicator - will be in one of four stats: None, Safe, Flagged, Blocked. **None** = you are yet to send a message (grey). **Safe** = your last message went through the moderation without issues (green). **Flagged** = your last message was flagged (yellow). **Blocked** = your last message was blocked (red).

 # Knows issues
 Bromite browser is not supported.
 Since the May 24th update OpenAI is now using a stricter Content Policy checks on injected scripts and Bromite doesn't offer a way to circumvent that.